Po Chai Pills: Endangered species

-Some Po Chai pills contains Saussurea costus (Aucklandia, 木香), listed on the label as Radix Aucklandiae (Latin for "aucklandia root"), which is endangered in the wild and listed in CITES Appendix I. As such, CITES permits or certificates are required for international trade in the product (including if the origin of the Saussurea costus was artificially propagated).
+Some Po Chai pills contains Saussurea costus (syn.
+Dolomiaea costus, Aucklandia costus, 木香), listed on the label as Radix Aucklandiae (Latin for "aucklandia root"), which is endangered in the wild and listed in CITES Appendix I. As such, CITES permits or certificates are required for international trade in the product (including if the origin of the Dolomiaea costus was artificially propagated).